DwaigonAumer/nodecg-hue/README.md

 ## Todo
 ### Short Term
+- add brightness sliders for xy and ct color picker
+- add warning when updating lights when no lights have been selected
+- live update of color-preview for ct color picker
 - implement a search for new lights feature
 - make finding and connecting to hue bridge robust
 - implement light scheduling - [schedules API](http://www.developers.meethue.com/documentation/schedules-api-0)